Quick checklist

 Common gaps

-• A tow-away crash is discussed in email but never entered in the register.
+- A tow-away crash was discussed in a dispatch email and insurance claim but was never entered in the formal accident register.

 Before / During / After audit